deepaksood619/deepaksood619.github.io/docs/about-me/ideas/startups-ideas-saas.md

   - Webtoons / Blocktoons / MangaPlus but by AI artists
 - Subjective Paper scoring using chatgpt
   - Coding using chatgpt and not only coding for functions but full repositories.
 Having context of whole repository and tell which file and what line to change
+- During interviews, automatic captions can be sent to chatgpt for giving answers directly

 **Economics of Data Business**